-B. Interim and Supportive Measures
+C. Interim and Supportive Measures

-The Title IX Coordinator or a Deputy Title IX Coordinator will promptly contact the Complainant to discuss supportive measures and how they are available with or without the filing of a formal complaint, consider the Complainant's wishes with respect to supportive measures, and explain to the Complainant the process for filing a formal complaint.
+The Title IX Coordinator or a Deputy Title IX Coordinator will promptly contact the Complainant to discuss potential supportive measures, consider the Complainant's wishes with respect to supportive measures, and explain to the Complainant the investigation and grievance process.
 The Respondent and other affected parties may also be provided supportive measures.
 These measures may be to protect, assist, and/or to forestall retaliation.
 LECOM may also take interim measures to protect the LECOM community at large.
 See the definition of "supportive measures" in the Definitions section.

 LECOM's primary goal is to ensure that the parties and the LECOM community are safe.
-Regardless of whether a Complainant chooses to pursue disciplinary action, LECOM will take interim measures to protect those involved and ensure that all safety, emotional, and physical well-being concerns are met.
+Regardless of whether a Complainant chooses to pursue the grievance process, LECOM will take interim measures to protect those involved and ensure that all safety, emotional, and physical well-being concerns are met.